bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   allowEdit = 2 is new (allow edit even the status is completed).
   Bugfix: delete old selections when they are replaced in the edit mode.
   Bugfix: do not ignore changed user-data in edit mode.

+3.7.1:
+  Absolute path to images in emails. debug-echo removed.
+  PHP 8 bugfix.